nikhilm/uvbook/_sources/networking.txt

 ==========

-Networking in libuv is not much different from directly using the BSD socket interface, some things are easier, all are non-blocking but the concepts stay the same.
+Networking in libuv is not much different from directly using the BSD socket interface, some things are easier, all are non-blocking, but the concepts stay the same.
 In addition libuv offers utility functions to abstract the annoying, repetitive and low-level tasks like setting up sockets using the BSD socket structures, DNS lookup, and tweaking various socket parameters.